-Todd Homer grew up in the Ojai Valley and is a former Transportation Manager with over 25 years of logistics experience managing fleet trucking and distribution operations.
+Todd grew up in the Ojai Valley and is a former Transportation Manager with over 25 years of logistics experience managing fleet trucking and distribution operations.
 Todd’s office experience involves project management, personnel, coaching, operations, budgeting, and regulatory compliance.
 Todd joined the C.R.E.W Team in June of 2015 and holds a BS in Business Management from Cal-Poly Pomona.

 Brian joined The C.R.E.W. in 2017 and has been an excellent leader for the field teams in every type of project.
 Brian holds degrees in developmental psychology, natural science, and holistic health.
-As a veteran of the US Marine Corps, Brian has received extensive leadership training and experience, and has avidly pursued trainings in trail building and native habitat restoration.
+As a veteran of the US Marine Corps, Brian has received extensive leadership training and experience, and has avidly pursued advanced skills in trail building and native habitat restoration.